 OE Fine Wire Technology

-Bosch Platinum Spark Plugs are the newest member of our OE fine wire spark plug family.
-From the brand trusted in the world’s most advanced engines, Bosch Platinum Spark Plugs are engineered to provide you with improved ignitability and performance.
+Bosch Platinum Spark Plugs are engineered to provide you with improved ignitability and performance.
 The OE fine wire platinum design delivers optimum fit and function for 2x longer service life compared to standard copper plugs.
-And, with a 4-year performance satisfaction guarantee, you’re assured lasting performance.
+And with a 4-year performance satisfaction guarantee, you’re assured lasting performance.

 - 360 degree continuous laser welded platinum tip promotes durability and long life